Residential Electrification Rebates

 Heavy-Up | $2,000 |

-Electrical Circuit Add-On | $400 per circuit |
+Electrical Circuit Upgrade or Addition | $400 per circuit |

 *Heavy-up rebates are only eligible for completed heavy ups for customers replacing gas/oil water heating or heating equipment with a heat pump water heater or heat pump.
-Electrical circuit rebates are only eligible for completed electric circuit additions (up to 3 per home) for customers replacing gas/oil equipment with the following: heat pumps, heat pump water heaters, electric and induction stoves, and electric and heat pump dryers.
+Electrical circuit rebates are only eligible for completed electric circuit upgrades and/or additions (up to 3 per home) for customers replacing gas/oil equipment with the following: heat pumps, heat pump water heaters, electric and induction stoves, and electric and heat pump dryers.

 Qualifying Product | Qualified Source | Qualifying Efficiency Level | Electric-to-Electric Rebate | Gas-to-Electric Rebate |